Universal Synchronous/Asynchronous Receiver Transmitter

 Asynchronous protocols like the RS-232 are still widely used because of their simplicity and because they actually requires just a couple o wire (RX and TX) plus reference ground to put two endpoint in touch communicating over relatively long distances.

 In this article we will give a particular emphasis to Serial communication and in particular to the Recommended Standard 232 (or RS-232).
 This standard has been introduced in 1960 and formally defines connection between a Data Terminal Equipment (or DTE) and a Data Communication Equipment (DCE).
-Such standard have been used for a long time to connect PC peripherals (like modems, printers and mice) using computer serial ports.
+Such standard have been used for a long time to connect PC to peripherals (like modems, printers and mice) using computer serial ports.
 It has been gradually replaced by more functional Universal Serial Bus and TCP/IP standards but it remains still largely used in embedded system where is usually implemented through the USART peripheral.

 In the beginning the DTEs were electromechanical teletypewrites and DCEs were usually modems.
 The standard was based on the idea of transmitting characters and this explain why each RS-232 transfer operation has a data size 8-bit.